 - When everything is liquid let it simmer for a bit, and when the apples and onions are slightly brown fill it in a ceramic form.

-In Germany you can find special pots called "Schmalztopf" which are especially designed to keep the Griebenschmalz.
+You can find special pots in Germany called "Schmalztopf", especially designed pots for making the Griebenschmalz.

-Don't move the form before the lard is really firm; that can take up to 2 days.
+Don't move the form before the lard is really firm.
+This can take up to 2 days.